 Most cocktails aren't complete without a garnish.
-Not only do they add a bit of flair, but the right garnish can help take your cocktail to the next level with a new layer of flavor.
-Here are some simple tips for how you can dress up your drinks.
+Not only do garnishes add a bit of flair, but the right garnish can help take your drink to the next level with a new layer of flavor.
+You can try a number of easy garnishes to add flare and flavor to your cocktails.

 Citrus garnishes are not only good for that extra bit of acid the juice can add to a cocktail, but also because of the stunning aromatic essential oils in their peels.
 A citrus garnish will complement most spirits, from gin and tequila to vodka and even the odd rum drink, particularly those with a citrus component like a Dark 'n Stormy.